Gurpinder98/boss/README.md

 Last update: 18-12-2024
 ## Overview
 **B**rassica **O**rthologue **S**earch **S**cript
 BOSS jr. is a Python script designed for gene mapping between different genomic assemblies, specifically for limited sets of genes (a few hundred at most).
 It was originally created to find gene mappings between *Brassica napus* assemblies and orthologues between *Arabidopsis* and Brassicas.
 The script performs reciprocal BLAST searches to establish gene correspondences.
+The script runs blastn, so is suitable for search using CDS sequences.

 ## Dependencies
 It has been tested with